 The Transitional Living Case Management Team screens all potential residents and monitors compliance with program expectations.
 These expectations include:

-- Regular 12 Step meeting attendance. (link to a list of all area 12 step meeting venues)
+- Regular 12 Step meeting attendance.

-- Attending weekly group therapy. (link to a list of therapy schedule?)
+- Attending weekly group therapy.

 - Attending weekly Continuing Care meeting.
-(What is this?)

 There are 4 basic levels of transitional living.
 Level 1 is the most restrictive/accountable and level 4 is the least.
 As a person moves through the levels they will learn basic life skills such as writing their resume, managing a household budget, maintaining wellness, how to find a job, etc.